 |Where||Doomben Racecourse – 75 Hampden Street, Ascot QLD 4007|

-HorseBetting’s Queensland form analyst brings you his best bets and quaddie numbers for Saturday’s nine-race card at Doomben Racecourse.
-A number of top Queensland horses are resuming this weekend, making for a cracking support card to Caulfield’s Memsie Stakes Day.
-The track is rated a Soft 5, the rail is out just 0.5m for the entire course, and the opening race of the day is set to go at 11:38am AEST.
+HorseBetting’s Queensland form analyst brings you his best bets and quaddie numbers for the eight-race card at Doomben on Wednesday, October 13.
+The track is rated a Soft 5, the rail is out 9.5m for the entirety of the course, and the opening race of the afternoon is set to jump at 1:08pm AEST.

 |Doomben quadrella selections|

 |Investment:||$525 for 100%|